-The activities in these documents focus on the mathematics Smarter Balanced Training Test questions, describing ways to practice use of the tools for each question type.
+The activities in this documents focus on the mathematics online Training Test questions, describing ways to practice use of the tools for each question type.

 Paper-Pencil Assessment Supports (updated 7/2017)

 These sample test and answer booklets provide supports for schools and districts who have already chosen not to take the Smarter Balanced summative test online.
 Educators should read through the Teacher Sample Booklet Companion Materials prior to using the Sample Test Booklet and Sample Answer Booklet with students.